AdamEzzat1/Jason-Projects-1/README.md

 # Jason Projects
-This is a set of Json-based projects
+This is a set of Json-based projects.